 I am going to upload the notebook that we have here so that you guys can try it out on your own and hopefully it’s useful.
 All the examples that we went through, are not our examples but then in the Adobe Experience Platform and in the Unified Profile Team, we’re making this a very generic and a reality to use these sketches at scale.
 So that is the profile somebody’s feature is powered entirely by the sketches.
 It’s basically a sketch on top of marketing data.
 So, look out for a blog on that, or read the blogs for that.

-I am a Project Lead/Architect on the Unified Profile Team in the Adobe Experience Platform; it's a PB scale store with a strong focus on millisecond latencies and Analytical abilities and easily one of Adobe's most challenging SaaS projects in terms of scale.
+I am a Sr Engineering Manager/Architect on the Unified Profile Team in the Adobe Experience Platform; it’s a PB scale store with a strong focus on millisecond latencies and Analytical abilities and easily one of Adobe’s most challenging SaaS projects in terms of scale.
 I am actively designing/implementing the Interactive segmentation capabilities which helps us segment over 2 million records per second using Apache Spark.
 I look for opportunities to build new features using interesting data Structures and Machine Learning approaches.
 In a previous life, I was a ML Engineer on the Yelp Ads team building models for Snippet Optimizations.